Niral is of South Asian descent, with U.K citizenship, who lives and works in the U.S. on a permanent resident green card.

 On the corporate side, Niral formulates strategies for regional center creation and operations, advises businesses on EB-5 corporate structuring and financing, and works closely with securities attorneys, economists, and business plan writers to ensure EB-5 compliance.
 This includes advising on and overseeing the lifecycle of the EB-5 program – preparing I-526 templates, exemplars, foreshadowing/advising on potential issues of material change, preparing I-829 template, advising on issues related to redeployment.

 Lastly, due to his know how in navigating through failed EB-5 projects, Niral is often referred investors who have become involved in failed EB5 projects and/or projects that have involved fraud or misrepresentation.
 On the corporate side, Niral has worked closely with SEC agents, civil litigation attorneys, and receivers to consult and advise on impacts of their investigations and findings on immigrant investors.
 For the investor, Niral advises and consults on how to lawfully maintain immigration status, including filing I-290B Appeals or Motions to Reopen & Reconsider.

 As an advocate, Niral also represents nonimmigrants and immigrants in federal court.
-He has represented an individual with H-1B denial including successfully obtaining a temporary restraining order and preliminary injunction, which later led to a settlement with the government in favor of the H-1B beneficiary.
-In addition, Niral has successfully represented investors in mandamus actions for pending EB-5 cases at both the I-526 and I-829 stages and others visa applications that have been pending beyond the normal processing times.
+Of note, he has successfully reversed an H-1B denial: including successfully obtaining a temporary restraining order and preliminary injunction, which later led to a settlement with the government in favor of the H-1B beneficiary.
+In addition, Niral has successfully represented investors in mandamus actions in federal court, including EB-5 cases at both the I-526 and I-829 stages and others visa applications that have been pending beyond the normal processing times.

 • Successfully responded to USCIS’ requests for additional evidence / Notice of Intent to Deny on issues of eligibility for H-1B, L-1A, EB-1C, EB-5 (I-526, I-829, and I-924) classifications.